rapidanalysis/rapidanalysis.github.io/docs/hardware-peripherals.md

 ### mSATA Specifications

 Any standard mSATA drive will fit in a Darius model device.
+The Darius has 2 mSATA ports where one can be stacked vertically on the other.

 <div style="background: #ffffff; padding: 20px; border-radius: 10px;">
 <img src="/mSATA_white.jpg" alt="Darius" width="400" style="display: block; margin-left: auto; margin-right: auto;"/>